Dr Conor Neville

 Biography

-Dr Neville’s scholarly endeavours lie at the confluence of finance, innovation, and sustainability.
-His research focuses on addressing the intricate financial challenges and uncovering growth opportunities for high-tech SMEs and startups, enabling them to scale effectively and thrive in rapidly evolving global markets.
-His research explores critical themes such as optimising funding frameworks and capital structures for startups and SMEs while analysing the dynamics of scaling and growth in competitive markets.
-He also investigates sustainable financial strategies to bolster resilience and explores the transformative role of artificial intelligence in improving business performance and efficiency.
-His work has been featured in esteemed academic journals, including the International Review of Financial Analysis.
-He has presented his research at conferences that include the Entrepreneurial Finance (ENTFIN) Conference, the INFINITI Conference on International Finance, and the Irish Academy of Management, among others, underscoring his commitment to advancing knowledge and offering actionable insights to foster innovation and long-term business sustainability.
+Dr Neville’s research explores critical themes such as optimising funding frameworks and capital structures for startups and SMEs while examining the dynamics of scaling and growth in competitive markets.
+He also examines sustainable financial strategies to bolster resilience and the transformative role of artificial intelligence in enhancing business performance and efficiency.
+His research has been published in esteemed academic journals, including the International Review of Financial Analysis and presented at numerous conferences.
+Dr Neville demonstrates exceptional methodological rigour and analytical proficiency, employing advanced quantitative and qualitative techniques to generate evidence-driven insights that bridge theory and practice.

-Prior to his appointment at Cork University Business School, Dr Neville held the position of Research Specialist at the Strategic Banking Corporation of Ireland (SBCI), a government-backed institution dedicated to enhancing access to affordable credit for Irish SMEs and driving sustainable economic growth.
-During his tenure, He spearheaded transformative research initiatives in high-impact areas including ESG, digital transformation, innovation, and SME financing, making substantive contributions to national policy deliberations and shaping strategic economic framework.
-Dr Neville undertook two comprehensive primary research studies capturing insights from business advisors representing over 8,000 SMEs across Ireland.
-He authored and presented incisive analyses on topics such as the effects of Covid-19 on the future SME lending market, refinancing loans due to Covid-19: proposed capital needs, and the impact of the conflict in Ukraine on the Irish economy.
-These contributions helped to shape board-level strategies and address complex challenges in Ireland’s SME ecosystem.
+Prior to his appointment at Cork University Business School, Dr Neville served as a Research Specialist at the Strategic Banking Corporation of Ireland (SBCI), a government-backed institution focused on improving access to affordable credit for Irish SMEs and driving sustainable economic growth.
+During his tenure, he spearheaded transformative research initiatives in high-impact areas, including ESG, digital transformation, innovation, and SME financing, making substantive contributions to national policy discussions and shaping strategic economic frameworks.
+Dr Neville led two major research studies, capturing insights from business advisors representing over 8,000 SMEs across Ireland.
+He authored and presented incisive analyses on critical topics, including the effects of COVID-19 on the SME lending market, proposed capital needs for loan refinancing due to the pandemic, and the economic impact of the conflict in Ukraine.
+His findings informed board-level strategies and addressed critical challenges in Ireland’s SME ecosystem.
+Dr Neville earned a PhD in Finance from Trinity Business School at Trinity College Dublin, an MSc in Finance and Capital Markets from Dublin City University, and a BSc in Business and Management from Technological University Dublin.
+He has also served as an External Examiner at Technological University Dublin, an Adjunct Assistant Professor in Finance at Dublin City University, and an MSc Thesis Supervisor at Trinity College Dublin.